 - U.S. citizen - or - permanent resident - or - citizen of Australia, Bermuda, Canada, Commonwealth Caribbean, China, Germany, Hong Kong, India, Jamaica, Kenya, New Zealand, Pakistan, South Africa, United Arab Emirates, Zambia or Zimbabwe.

-Note: Eligible non-U.S. citizens may apply from their home country on the basis of degrees from U.S. universities and may have an earlier deadline.
+Note: Eligible non-U.S. citizens may apply on the basis of degrees from U.S. universities and may have an earlier deadline.